13

 Confused, I asked my mom, "Where are you all going?"

 His mother answered instead.
-“Beta, we’re going to the second floor to check some neck pieces.”
+"Beta, we're going to the second floor to check some neck pieces."
 She smiled.
-“Tum dono rings pasand karo.
-Hum tab tak aa jaayenge.”
+“You both choose the rings.
+We'll join you later.”

 I wanted to scream.

-Two people who didn’t want each other.
-Didn’t want this marriage.
-Were now expected to pick rings.
+Two people who didn't want each other, didn't want this marriage, were now expected to pick rings.

 Together.